sleekEagle/autokeras/README.md

 Dataset used : Berlin emoDB vocal emotion recognition database

 ## cnn_method.py
-uses a modified version of a CNN form paper "Ealuating  deep  learning architectures for Speech Emotion Recognition” by Fayek et.al.
+uses a modified version of a CNN form paper "Evaluating  deep  learning architectures for Speech Emotion Recognition” by Fayek et.al.
 It trains and validates the model.
 It could achieve an accuracy of 0.62